Changlang district: Religion

 Buddhism, followed predominantly by the Chakmas and the Singphos and Khamti, is the largest religion in the district and is practiced by around a third of the population.
 Other non-tribal communities, such as the Hajong, Nepalis, Bhojpuris, Assamese and others are Hindus, who make up around 32% of the population.
 Around half the tribals, including most of the Tangsa, Nocte, and other Naga groups, have converted to Christianity, but a large minority among these groups still practice their traditional animistic faith.
 Some have attempted to formalize this faith into a new spiritual movement called Rangfrah.
 Christianity is also practiced among some members of the tea garden tribes like Munda and Kurukh.

 Tourism

 Places to visit are World War II cemetery in Jairampur, Indo-Myanmar border town Nampong and Pangsau Pass.
 Another place of interest is Bordumsa where the rich culture of the Tais and Singpho exist.
 Namdapha National park has many tourist homes & picturesque areas.

+Miao

+Miao is a small town and the headquarters of Miao subdivision in this district.It is located at the banks of River Noa-Dehing.
+It has some tourist attractions, including the Miao Zoo, Bishop house, Museum, Tibetan Refugee Camp, etcetera.

+Vijay Nagar

+Vijaynagar is the eastern most people's inhabited land in INDIA which is also the remotest Tehsil of this district.